SpiffyJr's Blogaroo

 Setting up the Spiffy library

-1. Get the source by downloading or cloning it into your include_path.
+1. by downloading or cloning it into your include_path.

 2. Add the namespace to application.ini: autoloaderNamespaces[] = Spiffy